fitzgen/rust-conf-2019/slides.md

 ???

-* This was my favorite of the tiling exercise; so I decided to plot it
+* favorite of tiling exercise --> decided to plot it
+* another surprise:
-* another surprise: lines thicker -> much darker than anticipated
+    * lines thicker --> much darker than anticipated
 * more ghostly

 ---